fedorenchik/PlanetVim/docs/MENU_REVIEW.md

 Acceptance: find/recover an abandoned-swap fixture through menus, respect live swap ownership and offer compare/save-copy before explicit cleanup.
 Reload uses the existing save/cancel flow for unsaved edits.

+Validation: `test_recovery.vim` creates a real swap checkpoint, refuses the live owner, stops that fixture process, recovers in a separate tab, compares with disk, and saves a new copy without overwriting the original or deleting the swap.

 ### MD-10 · P2 · Add number changes and sequences